OmarShehata11/KernelLover/README.md

 - Implementation of enterprise-grade security solutions
 - Integration of multiple complex systems and technologies
 - Real-world application of cybersecurity principles
+## DeepWiki
+See a full overview on the architecture and how my project works at this link: https://deepwiki.com/OmarShehata11/KernelLover
 ## 📝 License

 This project was developed for educational purposes as a graduation project.
 Please ensure compliance with all applicable laws and regulations if using or modifying this code.